roy2220/matchtree/README.md

 # matchtree

 A Go package for efficient pattern matching using a generic tree structure.
-It supports string, integer, and interval-based patterns with priority-based rule matching.
+It supports string, integer, interval-based, and regular expression patterns with priority-based rule matching.

 ## Quick Start
 1. **Create a MatchTree**:
-   Define the sequence of `MatchType` (e.g., `MatchString`, `MatchInteger`, `MatchIntegerInterval`, `MatchNumberInterval`).
+   Define the sequence of `MatchType` (e.g., `MatchString`, `MatchInteger`, `MatchIntegerInterval`, `MatchNumberInterval`, `MatchRegexp`).
    ```go
    import "github.com/roy2220/matchtree"